gitlabhq/gitlabhq/doc/api/README.md

 | `page` |  Page number (default: `1`). |
 | `per_page` | Number of items to list per page (default: `20`, max: `100`). |

-[Link headers](http://www.w3.org/wiki/LinkHeader) are send back with each response.
+[Link headers](http://www.w3.org/wiki/LinkHeader) are sent back with each response.
 These have `rel` prev/next/first/last and contain the relevant URL.
 Please use these instead of generating your own URLs.